origin-1/gulp-eslint-new/README.md

 Type: `boolean`

 When `true`, add a result warning when ESLint ignores a file.
 This can be used to find files that are needlessly being loaded by `gulp.src`.
 For example, since ESLint automatically ignores "node_modules" file paths and gulp.src does not, a gulp task may take seconds longer just reading files from the "node_modules" directory.

-#### `options.cache`, `options.cacheLocation` and `options.cacheStrategy`

-The cache-related options provided by ESLint are currently ignored.
-They have no effect even if specified.

 ### `eslint(overrideConfigFile)`